sisrfeng/n-org/README.md

 </div>

-Neorg (_Neo_ - new, _org_ - organization) is a tool designed to reimagine organization as you know it.
+Neorg (_Neo_ - new, _org_ - organization) is a tool designed to reimagine重新构想 organization as you know it.
-Grab some coffee, start writing some notes, let your editor handle the rest.

 ### Why do we need Neorg?